arnaudleclerc/AzureMapsControl.Components/README.md

 The `Anonymous` authentication requires only a `ClientId`:

 ```
+public void ConfigureServices(IServiceCollection services)
+        {
+            services.AddRazorPages();
+            services.AddServerSideBlazor(options => options.DetailedErrors = true);

             services.AddAzureMapsControl(configuration => configuration.ClientId = Configuration["AzureMaps:ClientId"])
+        }
 ```

-It also needs to fetch the token to send to the request.
-For that, you have to override the `window.azureMapsControl.extensions.getTokenCallback` method on your application after referencing `azure-maps-control.js`.
+It also needs to fetch the token to send to the requests of the atlas library.
+For that, you have to override the `window.azureMapsControl.extensions.getTokenCallback` method on your application after referencing `azure-maps-control.js` and resolve the token in it.
 For example :

 ```
 @page "/"